This infection is most often caused by streptococci or staphylococci.

 Cellulitis is most commonly caused by Streptococcus and Staphylococcus bacteria.
 Streptococci spread rapidly in the skin because they produce enzymes that hinder the ability of the tissue to confine the infection.
 Cellulitis that is caused by staphylococci usually occurs around open wounds and pus-filled pockets (skin abscesses).

-Most people with cellulitis feel only mildly ill, but some may have a fever, chills, rapid heart rate, headache, low blood pressure, and confusion, which usually indicates a severe infection.
+Most people with cellulitis feel only mildly ill.
+Some may have a fever, chills, rapid heart rate, headache, low blood pressure, and confusion, which usually indicates a severe infection.

 Most cellulitis resolves quickly with antibiotic therapy.
-Occasionally, people develop abscesses.
+Occasionally, people develop skin abscesses.
 Serious but rare complications include severe skin infections that rapidly destroy tissue (called necrotizing skin infections) and spread of bacteria through the blood (bacteremia).

 When cellulitis affects the same site repeatedly, especially the leg, lymphatic vessels may be damaged, causing permanent swelling of the affected tissue.